perevalovds/Emotion-recognition/README.md

 <a id="p2"></a>
 # Installation:

-Toolkit works in Python 3.6.3 and higher.
+Toolkit is tested in Windows 10, Python 3.6.3, 64-bit, but should work in 3.5–3.7 and pip >= 19.0 (because this versions as noted on Tensorflow site).

 It uses OpenCV and Keras/TensorFlow.